JimzyLui/DevLeague-Modules/JobPrep/README.md

     - Discuss fair pay and equity
     - It's okay to say "I don't know".
 Just follow it up with "..., but I can find out for you."
 1. Technical Interviews - Discuss how to get prepared for a typical Technical Interview
-  - Do not regurgitate DevLeague marketign materials during an interview.
+  - Do not regurgitate DevLeague marketing materials during an interview.
 Most interviewers do not care about the program you went through, they care about what you can immediately bring to their team/company.
   - Focus on your ability to learn new technical concepts quickly - Companies want Junior Develoeprs that can get up to speed as quickly as possible with as little as possible assistance.
   - A technical interview question can be solved utilizing a five step approach:
     1. Ask your interviewer questions to resolve ambiguity